NehemiahAT/EasyFont/readme.md

 Class/ID:  u; Function:  make the text underlined;

-Class/ID:  tt; Function:  make the font face Lucida Console, Courier, Modern, Rod, or any monospace font face (depending on which fonts are supported on the user’s computer);
+Class/ID:  tt; Function:  make the font face Lucida Console, Courier, Modern, Rod, or any monospace font face (depending on which fonts are supported on the user’s device);

 Class/ID:  s; Function:  make the text strikethrough;